 While meditating before or after your workout depends entirely on your schedule, you might think about using your warmup to focus on what you hope to achieve.
 Slow your breathing, focus on the muscles you'll be using and gently set an intent.

-A proper combination of exercise and nutrition helps increase fat loss, muscle strength and energy.
+A proper combination of exercise and healthy nutrition helps to increase fat loss, muscle strength and energy.
 A body functioning at peak efficiency contributes to soaring energy levels, so you may feel energized and happy even hours after you have exercised.
-This is primarily due to the release of endorphins, opioids in the pituitary glands that block pain, decrease appetite, promote feelings of euphoria and reduce tension and anxiety.
+This is primarily due to the release of endorphins, opioids in the pituitary glands that block pain, decrease appetite, promote feelings of euphoria, and reduce tension and anxiety.

 While exercise tends to promote energy through the release of endorphins, regular meditation is typically practiced to promote relaxation.
-According to Project-Meditation, the area of the brain that feels the greatest effects of meditation is associated with happiness.
-In addition, other research shows that meditation helps relax your mind and body, release built-up stress and promote feelings of peace and well-being.
+Project-Meditation suggests that the area of the brain that feels the greatest effects of meditation is associated with happiness.
+In addition, meditation helps relax your mind and body, release built-up stress and promote feelings of peace and well-being.

 It is apparent that exercise in the form of aerobic activity, including walking, running, swimming, dancing and hiking, can promote health and well-being similar to that of mindful meditation.
 Both allow you to release stress and engage in health-promoting activities.
 However, the main difference between the two is that aerobic exercise is energizing and active, while mediation is calming and practiced to promote relaxation.